AT0myks/reolink-fw-archive/README.md

 \* means the device is discontinued.

+Total: 490

 <details>
   <summary>B1200</summary>

 [Product page](https://reolink.com/product/rlk8-1200b4-a/)

   ### IPC_52316M12MP

+Firmwares for this hardware version: 2

 Version | Date | Changes | Notes
 --- | --- | --- | ---
 [v3.1.0.2174_23050800](https://home-cdn.reolink.us/wp-content/uploads/2023/05/110627161683786436.5166.zip?download_name=B1200_23050800.zip) | 2023‑05‑08 | <ol><li>Add four-in-one (binning_mode) function, which provides image mode selection in night mode.
 This function can be found in the Advanced settings of the Display interface.</li><li>Optimize the clarity of OSD strokes; solve the problem that the OSD display is not clear in some scenarios.</li><li>Optimize the day and night switching function.</li><li>Optimize the Smart detection function.<ol type="a"><li>Upgrade the smart model.</li><li>Improve the recognition accuracy of person, vehicle, and pets, and optimize the problem of static smart false positives.</li></ol></li><li>Solve the problem of deviation in adjusting the brightness of the screen.</li><li>Solve the problem that the detection area does not fit after the mirror image is flipped.</li><li>Fix the bug that the night vision frame rate is incorrect in some scenes.</li></ol> |